 Archaeological Sites in Guatemala

 Tak'alik Ab'aj is a pre-Columbian archaeological site located in southwestern Guatemala.
-The city was a commercial hub between the Guatemalan highlands and the Pacific coast.
-It is is one of several Mesoamerican sites with both Olmec and Maya features.
+The city was a commercial hub between the Guatemalan Highlands and the Pacific coast.
+It is one of several Mesoamerican sites with both Olmec and Maya features.

-The Cultural Triangle: Yaxhá-Nakum-Naranjo National Park is a monumental area that contains Mayan cities like Yaxhá, Nakum, Naranjo and Holmul.
-It is the site of the first multidisciplinary project involving archaeologists, architects, conservators, restorers, biologists and workers.
+The Cultural Triangle: Yaxha-Nakum-Naranjo National Park is a multidisciplinary project involving archaeologists, architects, conservators, restorers, biologists, and workers.
+This archaeological multi-site is situated in Petén Department, Guatemala.